vanzonr/mds/README.md

      These two-character delineators should appear on a single line by themselves.
 No tabs or spaces are allowed.

+     You can have any number of columns.

+     For unequal-width columns, you can use more `|` characters to increase the relative size of the next column.

-     For unequal-width columns, or to have more columns, use the following more general syntax from pandoc:
+     You can also use the following more general syntax from pandoc:

          ::::::{.columns}
          :::{.column width=0.3}